 ESR (Erythrocyte Sedimentation Rate) Blood Test

-ESR (Erythrocyte Sedimentation Rate) is a blood test that helps to diagnose conditions associated with acute and chronic inflammation including infections and autoimmune disorders.
+ESR (Erythrocyte Sedimentation Rate) is a blood test that helps identify conditions linked to acute and chronic inflammation, including infections and autoimmune disorders.
+This test provides valuable insights into your body's inflammatory response.

 Find your nearest clinic